NikolaiRadke/Nokolino_pcb/README.md

 ```
 Nokolino/
 ├── howto_compile/
-|   Manual how compile the sketches in your Arduino IDE and precompiled sketched
+|   Manual how compile the sketches in your Arduino IDE.
-|   └── precompiled/
-|       Precompiled hex files
-|       ├── ATtiny45/
-|       |   Version for the ATtiny45.
-|       └── ATtiny85/
-|           Version for the ATtiny85.
 |
 ├── linux_uploader/
 |   Tool for uploading MP3-files to the JQ6500.
 |
 ├── manual/
-|   Nokolino manual in PDF format and a template for a packaging design.
+|   Nokolino manuals in PDF format.
-|   └── scribus/
-|       Source documents for Scribus with all illustrations and fonts.
 |
 ├── mp3/
 |   Voice sets for the 32MBit- & 16MBit-JQ6500 in German.
 English needed?
 Contribute!